-The specific areas of work undertaken by the audit committee in 2022/23 and up to the date of the approval of the financial statements are:
+The specific areas of work undertaken by the audit committee in 2023/24 and up to the date of the approval of the financial statements are:

-- Assessed the performance of the internal and external audit function - Appointment of an financial statements auditor (external audit service) - Received the Financial Statements, including Management Representation Letter, Fraud and Irregularity Report and RSAQ along with the recommendations and advice of the External Auditors and considered the audit outcomes for onward recommendation for approval by the Corporation - Considered the scope of work of the internal auditors for recommendation to the Board for approval and received the subsequent reports, - Reports received in 2022/23 included the following reports from the internal auditors: - o an annual review of 2021/22, - o a review of recommendations made in 2021/2022 and 2022/23. - o Internal Audit Report Apprenticeship Delivery Model (including follow up) - Internal Audit Report on Cyber Security - Marketing and Progression - Learner Numbers - Student Voice - Credit Card - o Performance Management - Considered the outcomes and monitored management action against the recommendations - Received and recommended for approval the Whistle Blowing and Fraud Policies - Received reports and policies relating to GDPR and data protection - Received and reviewed updated regulatory information incl.
-ACOP, FPH, CAD and the considered the implications of the ONS reclassification of colleges - Received the outcomes of external audits, including LCR devolved funding review and JCQ inspection - Considered the co-ordination of the auditors - A review of its Terms of Reference including recommending relevant updates to the Corporation for approval - Undertook an assessment of the Committee's own performance against its terms of reference - Recommended to the Corporation the annual report of the Audit Committee
+- Assessed the performance of the internal and external audit function - Received the Financial Statements, including Management Representation Letter, Fraud and Irregularity Report and RSAQ along with the recommendations and advice of the External Auditors and considered the audit outcomes for onward recommendation for approval by the Corporation - Considered the scope of work of the internal auditors for recommendation to the Board for approval and received the subsequent reports. - Reports received in 2023/24 included the following reports from the internal auditors: - o an annual review of 2022/23, - o a review of recommendations made in 2022/2023 - Internal Audit Report on HR & Payroll - o Internal Audit Report on Risk Management - Internal Audit Report on Safeguarding - Internal Audit Report on Health and Safety - o Internal Audit Report on Exam Arrangements - Internal Audit Report on Business Continuity and Disaster Recovery - Considered the outcomes and monitored management action against the recommendations - Received and recommended for approval the Whistle Blowing and Fraud Policies - Received reports and policies relating to GDPR and data protection - Received and reviewed updated regulatory information incl.
+ACOP, FPH, CAD and the new Financial Handbook - Received the outcomes of external audits, including LCR devolved funding review and JCQ inspection and the FEC Curriculum Efficiency (CEFS) outcome and follow up reports - Received and reviewed the outcome of the External Board Review - Considered the co-ordination of the auditors - · Reviewed and recommended for Corporation approval updates to its Terms of Reference - Undertook an assessment of the Committee's own performance against its terms of reference - Recommended to the Corporation the annual report of the Audit Committee